corda/contract-sdk/README.md

 The only states in the transaction under verification which the annotations apply to are the states which belong to the contract (`@BelongsToContract`).
-So for example, if you defined contract `MyContract` and contract state `MyState` which belongs to `MyContract` and `MyContract` is annotated with `@RequireNumberOfStatesOnInputBetween(0,5)`, then whilst the contract will only allow 0 to 5 of `MyState`s on the input it won't care if you have 100 of input states of type `SomeOtherState` which doesn't belong to `MyContract`.
+So for example, if you defined contract `MyContract` and contract state `MyState` which belongs to `MyContract` and `MyContract` is annotated with `@RequireNumberOfStatesOnInputBetween(0,5)`, then whilst the contract will only allow 0 to 5 of `MyState`s on the input, it won't care if you have 100 of input states of type `SomeOtherState` which doesn't belong to `MyContract`.
 Even this can be further narrowed down by using the `targetClasses` parameter of the annotations.
 More about it later in this readme.

 The way the Contract SDK recognizes statuses of the Corda states is by utilizing the `StateWithStatus` interface.
 A state that wants to expose its status to the Contract SDK must implement that interface.